heatblayze/com.heatblayze.scriptable-object-graph/README.md

 Use a node-based environment to create your own collection of questlines, with some simple data attributes provided inside the package.

+# Support me
+The tools I make are free, but if you're feeling generous you can...

 [![ko-fi](https://ko-fi.com/img/githubbutton_sm.svg)](https://ko-fi.com/C0C8EKRNY)